 NHS England has issued guidance for the bereaved, ‘When a child dies: a guide for parents and carers’, setting out the steps that follow the death of a child.
 The leaflet can be downloaded here

-Hull CDOP will collate local information and contribute to a regional report on patterns and trends in child deaths, any lessons learnt and actions taken, and on the effectiveness of the wider Child Death Review process.
-The collation and sharing of the learning from reviews will be analysed on a larger scale leading to greater information and advice for parents/carers.
+Hull CDOP will collate local information and contribute to regional and national patterns and trends in child deaths, any lessons learnt and actions taken, and on the effectiveness of the wider Child Death Review process.
+The collation and sharing of learning from reviews will be analysed on a larger scale leading to greater information and advice for parents/carers.
 This is managed by the National Child Mortality Database which is handled through the use of the standardised forms.

 For on-call professionals from all sectors of health services, police and children’s social care and other professionals involved in the immediate medical or investigative response to a death, or may be required to provide information about your involvement with the child and family and/or provide help and support to a family after a child’s death.

 Due to Covid 19 face to face training has been cancelled.
 Further information to follow.